GrandinLuc-zz/QRT_challenge/README.md

 - Cat boost
 - XG boost

-I had accuracy ranging from 65% to 70% and I then saved the results in a .csv file following the guidelines for formatting that were asked for the challenge.
+I had accuracy ranging from 65% to 70% with these algorithms.
+For my submission, I used the XG boost model, because it was the more accurate and because it was the more pertinent one to use.
+I then proceeded to save the results in a .csv file following the formatting guidelines requested of the challenge participants.